Jaydon Banel

-Jaydon Amauri Banel (born 19 October 2004) is a Dutch professional footballer who plays as a forward for club Burnley.
+Jaydon Amauri Banel (born 19 October 2004) is a Dutch professional footballer who plays as a forward for for club Burnley.

 Club career

 During the 2021–22 season, Banel became a regular player with the Ajax youth team, notably shining in the UEFA Youth League.
 His professional debut for Jong Ajax came on 17 January 2022, in a home Eerste Divisie game against Den Bosch.
 He replaced Naci Ünüvar and played a crucial role in his team's 2–1 victory by providing an assist for Ar'jany Martha's goal.

 On 3 June 2022, Banel signed his first professional contract with Ajax, keeping him at the club until 2025.
 He debuted the senior Ajax team in a 4–3 UEFA Europa League loss to Marseille on 30 November 2023.

 On 3 February 2025, Banel joined EFL Championship club Burnley on a four-and-a-half-year deal for an undisclosed fee, reported to be €1 million.
+Banel made his debut for Burnley in a 3–0 FA Cup loss to Preston North End on 1 March 2025.

+Banel made his league debut for Burnley in a 2–0 Premier League loss to Brighton & Hove Albion on 3 January 2026.
+He scored his first goal in a 5–1 FA Cup victory over Millwall on 10 January 2026.

+On 29 January 2026, Banel joined EFL Championship club Derby County on loan until the end of the 2025–26 season.
+Banel made his debut for Derby County in a 5–0 Championship win at Bristol City on 30 January 2026 as a 70th-minute substitute for Rhian Brewster.
+Banel scored his first Derby County goal in a 2–0 Championship win over Stoke City on 6 April 2026, scoring the opening goal of the match in the 54th minute.
+Banel's third goal for Derby County, a 88th-minute winner in 3–2 win at Queens Park Rangers on 25 April 2026 won the Derby County goal of the season award.
+Banel scored three goals in 14 appearances during his loan spell at Derby County.